viam-modules/event-manager/README.md

 *boolean (default: false)*

-When enabled, the module's default backoff schedule will be applied to all events that do not have their own `backoff_schedule` defined.
+When enabled, the module's global backoff schedule will be applied to all events that do not have their own `backoff_schedule` defined, and event-specific backoff schedules will be be applied.

 ### backoff_schedule

 *object*

 A top-level object that overrides the module's default backoff schedule.
-This schedule is applied to all events where `enable_backoff_schedule` is true and the event does not have its own `backoff_schedule`.
+This schedule is applied to all events when `enable_backoff_schedule` is true and the event does not have its own `backoff_schedule`.
 The module's default is:
 ```json
 {
   "300": 120,